xan105/InputFusion/README.md

 Enable XInput functions hooking / detouring.<br />
 This forces the use of the XInput functions from the DLL when calling XInput functions.

+⚠️ This will also disable XInput usage within SDL to prevent conflict due to API hooking (SDL_HINT_XINPUT_ENABLED=0).

 `DLL: InputFusion, XInput`

 #### `GAMEPAD_API_DINPUT8=HOOK`

 Enable DInput8 functions hooking / detouring.
 This forces the use of the DInput8 functions from the DLL when calling DInput8 functions.

+⚠️ This will also disable DirectInput usage within SDL to prevent conflict due to API hooking (SDL_HINT_JOYSTICK_DIRECTINPUT=0).

 `DLL: InputFusion, Dinput8, XInput`